How to Foster Employee Motivation

 - Provide more opportunity for the employee to have an impact on department or company goals, priorities, and measurements.

 - Assign the employee to head up projects or teams.
-Assign reporting staff members to his or her leadership on projects or teams or under his or her direct supervision.
+Assign reporting staff members to their leadership on projects or teams or under his or her direct supervision.

-- Enable the employee to spend more time with his or her boss.
+- Enable the employee to spend more time with their boss.
 Most employees find this attention rewarding.

 Elicit and address employee concerns and complaints before they make an employee or workplace dysfunctional.
 Listening to employee complaints and keeping the employee informed about how you are addressing the complaint are critical to producing a motivating work environment.